 Rooftop Purification and Indigenous Rose: 48 Hours in Vancouver

 Ready for the rainy mood of autumn on the Northwest Coast?
 Don’t let the weather keep you from seeing the sights!
-Relationship to the land is year-round for the Indigenous people of British Columbia and practices shift according to season.
+Relationship to the land is year-round for the Indigenous people of present-day British Columbia and practices shift according to the season.

 Experience the art, culture, food, and natural wonder of Vancouver from an Indigenous perspective as a guest on the traditional territory of the Musqueam, Squamish, and Tsleil-Waututh First Nations.